Data-driven stabilization of switched and constrained linear systems: Relaxations via structured weight matrix

 for some scalar variable $\gamma> 0$.
 The advantage is computational: for $\gamma$ fixed, \eqref{eq:main} (or \eqref{eq:main2}) reduces to an \gls{LMI}.
 Thus, a solution can be sought via standard convex solvers and line-search over \emph{one} scalar variable $\gamma$.

-\cref{lem:existenceofspecialsol} provides a sufficient condition for existence of a solution, i.e., quadratic stabilizability of the ``average'' compatibility set (once again, otherwise dealing with this set is not trivial).
-If a solution is found, then \cref{th:relax1} specifies how to build a stabilizing controller.
+\cref{lem:existenceofspecialsol} provides a sufficient condition for existence of a solution to \eqref{eq:main2} under \eqref{eq:specialPi_average}, i.e., quadratic stabilizability of the ``average'' compatibility set.
+If a solution is found, then \cref{th:relax1} provides a stabilizing controller.